raquelbrombilla/raquelbrombilla/README.md

-### Hi, I'm Raquel!
+### Hey, I'm Raquel!

-🙋 I'm a 21yo brazilian girl.
+🙋 I'm a 22yo brazilian girl.

-🎓 I attended high school integrated with a technical course in computer science and fell in love by programming. ❤️
+🎓 I attended high school integrated with a technical course in computer science and fell in love by programming.
+So, I continued my studies in an undergraduate degree in computer science. ❤️

-💻 Now, I'm working with web development and RPA (Robot Process Automation) and I'm studying computer science in the 7th semester. <br>
+💻 Now, I'm working with full stack development and RPA (Robot Process Automation) at Sicredi. <br>

 <br>
 <div align="center">